 The theme of Hurrahing in Harvest is an experience of union with Christ as he is alive and present in Nature.
-The idea of Nature as an outward and visible expression of the presence of Christ is found in the New Testament, where Christ is described as: “a Son who is the radiance of his Father’s splendour and the full expression of his being; all creation depends for its support on his enabling word.”
+The idea of Nature as an outward and visible expression of the presence of Christ is found in the New Testament, where Christ is described as: “a Son who is the radiance of his Father’s splendor and the full expression of his being; all creation depends for its support on his enabling word.”
 In the radiance and energy of an autumn day, Hopkins meets his Christ whose fire, beauty, and energy suffuse all created forms.
 Christ is seen by the poet as embodied in the power and beauty of the hills; Christ’s power and beauty are then found reflected in the proud stallion and the modest violet.
 The full power and beauty of a scene of Nature are released only when a human witness arrives there; then this power and beauty lends wings to the human heart which almost leaves behind earthly existence and soars upwards to the sky in a mood of ecstasy.

-Hurrahing in Harvest Analysis
+Explore Hurrahing in Harvest

 Summer ends now; now, barbarous in beauty, the stooks rise